ImageMagick v6 Examples --

 [IM Output]

-Which produced a gradient which was repeated 5 times.
-Note how I used a background of 'gray50' to effectively 'roll' the gradient half a modulus cycle forward.
+Which produces a gradient repeated 5 times.
+Note how I use a background of 'gray50' to effectively 'roll' the gradient half a modulus cycle forward.

 [IM Output]

-The 'Subtract' operator is basically exactly the same as 'Minus' except that it is a modulus subtraction, so that subtrating 'white' from 'gray' will result in the original 'gray', and not black, as the values wrap back around.
+The 'ModulusSubtract' operator is the same as 'Minus' except that it is a modulus subtraction.
+Subtracting 'white' from 'gray' will result in the original 'gray', and not black, as the values wrap back around.

 composite -compose subtract compose_plus_RGB.png compose_R.png \